North Carolina Highway 42: Designation history

 In July 2023, NCDOT proposed creating a gap-in-route by renumbering a 10-mile section of NC 42 into NC 36, in Johnston County.
 The rationale is that it will eliminate confusion by those in the area between it and Interstate 42.
 NCDOT requested public input on this proposal at an open house on October 12, 2023.

 In 2025, NCDOT officially renumbered a 10.59 mi section of NC 42 into NC 36 around Interstate 42.
 While it does break-up NC 42 into two disconnected segments, NC 36 is still treated as the same state route.

 Future

 NCDOT is currently planning to further widen NC 42 between NC 50 to US 70 Bus in Clayton to four lanes with a raised median as well.
 The project is set to start in Spring 2029.
-A separate project to convert the NC 42/I-40 interchange from a partial cloverleaf to a diverging diamond is also currently under construction.
+A separate project to convert the NC 42/I-40 interchange from a partial cloverleaf to a diverging diamond was also started and has since been completed.
 This project is part of the I-40 widening project between Southeast Raleigh to Clayton.